Derry Halloween – the best place for Halloween in the world

 Derry might not be as popular as Belfast or the Giants Causeway, but it certainly shouldn’t be overlooked on a visit to Northern Ireland.
 Although smaller than Belfast, Derry is rich in history, culture and possesses bucket-loads of charm.
 There is a reason that it was named the first UK City of Culture in 2013.

 There is so much to see and do in the city that it is appropriately nicknamed ‘Legenderry’ and it is a food lovers paradise!
 A city that combines quaint Georgian architecture and a vibrant cultural scene, it is just calling out to be discovered.
 In my opinion, Derry is Northern Ireland’s hidden gem.

-The walls form a historic walkway of 1.5km around the city and offer the most breathtaking views over the surrounding area.
+The walls form a historic walkway of 1.5km around the city and offer the most breathtaking views over the surrounding area, especially at Halloween when these historic walls become home to all sorts of ghostly ghouls.
 This walkway provides a unique promenade to view the original layout of the city which still retains its Renaissance Style-street plan to this day.
 Original canons that took part in two 17th century sieges can be found dotted along the way.

 Along the walls are also the four original gates of the city – Bishop’s Gate, Shipquay Gate, Ferryquay Gate and Butcher Gate.
 Three additional gates, Castle Gate, New Gate and Magazine Gate. were added in the 1800’s.

 During the troubles the walls segregated the Protestant and Catholic communities.
 The walls earned their immortal place in Irish history through the defiance of Derry’s Protestant Apprentice Boys, whose slamming of the gates in the face of an approaching Catholic army made the Walls of Derry an iconic emblem of Loyalism and Unionism.